 High-demand suburbs for context.
 Same methodology as the yield ranking above.

 These premium suburbs yield less on long-term rental because buyers are paying for school catchments, walkability, lake access, and an expectation of sustained capital growth rather than current rental income.
-The short-term rental yield column changes the picture meaningfully for any premium suburb close to downtown, the music venues, or the lake: tourist demand pushes nightly rates well above what the long-term rent-per-night equivalent would imply, which is why a short-stay strategy can partially close the yield gap in central Austin.
+The short-term rental yield column changes the picture for any premium suburb close to downtown, the music venues, or the lake: tourist demand pushes nightly rates well above what the long-term rent-per-night equivalent would imply, which is why a short-stay strategy can partially close the yield gap in central Austin.
 For outer premium suburbs without tourist draw, the short-term figure offers less of a lift.

 What the Yield Ranking Does Not Show